-In 2006, the Company's operations provided \$632.3 of cash, reflecting the Company's solid business results.
-The growth in the Company's cash flow from operations primarily resulted from improved earnings.
+In 2007, the Company's operations provided \$709.7 of cash, net of \$32.0 in transition payments to UnitedHeathcare, reflecting the Company's solid business results.
+The growth in the Company's cash flow from operations primarily resulted from improved revenues.
 The Company continued to focus on efforts to increase cash collections from all payers, as well as on-going improvements to the claim submission processes.

-During 2006, 2005 and 2004, the Company made contributions to its defined pension plan in the amounts of \$0.0, \$8.0 and \$60.3, respectively.
-The Company does not expect to contribute to its defined benefit pension plan during 2007 and is not legally required to do so.
-See "Note 16 to the Consolidated Financial Statements" for a further discussion of the Company's pension and postretirement plans.
+During 2007, 2006 and 2005, the Company made contributions to its defined pension plan in the amounts of \$0.0, \$0.0 and \$8.0, respectively.
+The Company does not expect to contribute to its defined benefit pension plan during 2008 and is not legally required to do so.
+See "Note 17 to the Consolidated Financial Statements" for a further discussion of the Company's pension and postretirement plans.